Skip to main content

 Create Your Server

-5. Add your SSH key during creation (highly recommended)
+3. Add your SSH public key during creation

 First Login and Updates